disulfidebond/disulfidebond.github.io/docs/preprocess.md

   * Copy the file `create_pawfile.preprocess.sh` to your R working directory

 ### Create Fasta Index File
 To create a fasta index file, enter the name of the genome fasta file in the code chunk below, then run the code chunk.
+Otherwise, enter the name of the genome fasta file for the `fastaFile` variable, and skip/comment out the other lines of code in this code chunk.

 ```{r}